 When Dr. Greenhalgh creates your veneers, he will choose a shade of porcelain to match your natural teeth.
 Dental porcelain has the same shiny, white look as healthy tooth enamel and your veneers will blend naturally with your other teeth.
 Only you and Dr. Greenhalgh will know that you have veneers.

 If only a few veneers are crafted, they are matched to the color of your neighboring teeth and tooth whitening is an excellent option for a good result.
 For a much whiter, straighter smile, you may want more veneers to complete your smile transformation.
+We can answer any other cosmetic dentistry questions you may have as well.

 The procedure and the veneers themselves are designed so that they’re appropriate for the vast majority of patients.
 Dr. Greenhalgh will conduct a thorough examination and consultation to ensure that porcelain veneers are right for you.
 If they aren’t, he’ll work with you to find a treatment that is appropriate for your specific goals.